frangucc/thenodechronbook/README.md

 > The integration of EE and CS have now formed strong interactions that extend into biological sciences, mechanical and civil engineering, physical sciences, chemistry, mathematics, and operations research.

 ![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

-And if you're still a bit confused as to where you've just landed.
+And if you're still a bit confused as to where you've just landed, the author invites you to watch this video of the current process of Book 1, The Node Chronicles - They Hacker Way.

 {% youtube %} https://www.youtube.com/watch?v=9bZkp7q19f0 {% endyoutube %}